boldingd/EclipsePhaseContent/Kainouda2035.md

 > And, more useful, a few of the associated underlings, handlers, managers, and brokers.
 >
 > For what it's worth, while they're fairly high-class places, Carbon Cove and Grand Chorus aren't the kinds of places that cater to oligarchs proper.
-> Rumor has it that one or two of those folks *have* come to visit, but they have smaller, off-the-books, private arrangements.
+> Rumor has it that one or two of those folks *have* come to visit, but they have smaller, off-the-books arrangements.

 ### Rapid Transit